October 29, 2022

 Today, my gratitude extends to California Democratic Representative Barbara Lee (the only Congressional representative in 2002 to vote against the use of force in Iraq) who, since 2013, has reintroduced a similar Bill to establish a United States Department of Peacebuilding.

 Recognition of our vital need for a United States Peace Department dates back to 1793.
-Founding father Dr. Benjamin Rush, a signer of the Declaration of Independence and an elected official, a psychiatrist and doctor, and founder of Dickenson College, published an essay that recommended the United States give “perpetual peace” equal footing with the War Department, our forerunner of today’s Department of Defense, according to the collaborative Peace Economy Project (PEP).
+Founding father, Dr. Benjamin Rush, a signer of the Declaration of Independence and an elected official, a psychiatrist and doctor, and founder of Dickenson College, published an essay that recommended the United States give “perpetual peace” equal footing with the War Department, our forerunner of today’s Department of Defense, according to the collaborative Peace Economy Project (PEP).

 “Like most of our founding fathers, Rush feared the emergence of militarism and its consequences,” posted PEP in April 2017.
 Rush envisioned a Peace Office to “celebrate life” and proactively “discourage the horror of bloodshed.”

-Insist on Passage of the Bill that Prioritizes Peacemaking
+Ensure Passage of the Bill that Prioritizes Peacemaking

 No doubt our dangerously bloated military budget led to the unwarranted influence of today’s military-industrial complex that President Dwight Eisenhower had warned against in his 1961 farewell address.
 The United States reportedly spends more on our military than the following nine countries combined: China, India, the United Kingdom, Russia, France, Germany, Saudi Arabia, Japan and South Korea.